David Côté (Canadian football): Professional career

-Upon entering the 2021 CFL Draft, Côté was drafted in the fifth round, 45th overall, by the Montreal Alouettes and signed with the team on June 2, 2021.
+Upon entering the 2021 CFL draft, Côté was drafted in the fifth round, 45th overall, by the Montreal Alouettes and signed with the team on June 2, 2021.
 He beat fellow kickers Tyler Crapigna and Félix Ménard-Brière during training camp to win the job as the team's placekicker to open the season.
 He played in his first professional game on August 14, 2021, against the Edmonton Elks where he was successful on three of his four field goal attempts, with the lone miss coming from a bad snap from centre.
 He also handled the team's kickoffs where he had four kicks with a 64.8-yard average.
 Overall for the 2021 season, he played in 14 regular season games where he made 32 out of 39 field goal attempts and 32 of 34 conversions.

-In 2022, Côté was successful on 44 of 51 field goal attempts and connected on a career-long 52 yard field goal on October 1, 2022, against the Elks.
+In 2022, Côté was successful on 44 of 51 field goal attempts and connected on a career-long 52-yard field goal on October 1, 2022, against the Elks.
+He had a challenging year in 2023 where he made just 39 of 52 field goal attempts for a 75.0% success rate.
+However, he remained consistent with convert attempts, connecting on 28 of 29 tries.
+This extended to the Grey Cup game that year where Côté had no field goal attempts, but was a perfect 4-for-4 on converts as the Alouettes defeated the Winnipeg Blue Bombers in the 110th Grey Cup game.

+In the 2024 season, Côté connected on 10 of 12 field goal attempts in the first four games, including a new career-long 53-yard field goal on June 15, 2024, again against the Elks.
+However, he was then placed on the injured list for the rest of the regular season and post-season due to a thigh injury.
+He signed a contract extension on January 10, 2025, but recognized that he was unable to continue due to his injury, so he announced his retirement on April 18, 2025.